tka-andrew/SystemDesignExamples/10_LoadBalancers/README.md

 ## Note
 - Load balancer is a type of reverse proxy that distributes traffic across servers.

-- A load balancer has a server-selection strategy that determines the laod balancer should distributes the traffic to which server.
+- A load balancer has a server-selection strategy that determines the load balancer should distribute the traffic to which server.

 - Some common server-selection strategies for load balancers:
     - Client-IP based
     - Round-robin
     - Server-health-based

-- NginX is an example of load balancing software.
+- Nginx is an example of load balancing software.

 ## To run this example
 1. Install the open source NGINX from the [official website](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#installing-prebuilt-ubuntu-packages).